MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/appointment-scheduling.md

 Appointments with statuses Busy and Completed will be considered as unavailable by scheduling operations.

 For customers with resource scheduling optimization, appointments will be respected in both non-interactive and interactive optimizations.
 Non-interactive optimizations are triggered when an optimization schedule is run.
 Interactive optimizations are triggered from the new schedule board, from **Optimize Schedule** (by right clicking on a resource), and the **Suggest resources (Preview)**, and **Book resources (Preview)** buttons that appear when a requirement is selected in the bottom grid.
 For customers without resource scheduling optimization, Schedule Assistant is expected to launch in October Wave 2 2021.
-Meanwhile, the Schedule Assistant APIs for both requirements and requirement groups do support appointments should customers want to leverage these for a custom web app or a Dynamics 365 portal or a PowerApps canvas app to support appointment scheduling scenarios.
+Meanwhile, the Schedule Assistant APIs for both requirements and requirement groups do support appointments should customers want to leverage these for a custom web app or a Dynamics 365 portal or a Power Apps canvas app to support appointment scheduling scenarios.

 ## Customize appointment colors

 The new schedule board uses the colors defined in [Dataverse Appointment](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/web-api/appointment) entity  metadata.
-Customizing the **Color** metadata of each of the **StatusCode** optionset values will change the Appointment colors that show on the new schedule board.
+Customizing the **Color** metadata of each of the **StatusCode** option set values will change the Appointment colors that show on the new schedule board.

 ## Hide canceled appointments